arnaudt-bojan/arnaudt-bojan/replit.md

 **Technical Implementations & Feature Specifications:**
 - **Product Management**: Supports diverse product types (in-stock, pre-order, made-to-order, wholesale) with multi-image uploads and bulk CSV upload functionality.
 - **Shopping & Checkout**: Features a slide-over cart, quantity adjustment, persistent cart, and guest checkout.
 Shipping costs are fetched from seller settings and automatically added to the total.
-All orders require customerEmail and create/use buyer accounts.
+All orders require customerEmail and create/use buyer accounts. **Cart enforces single-seller constraint** - products from different sellers cannot be mixed in one cart to ensure proper payment routing (Stripe Connect) and data isolation.
 - **Authentication & Authorization**:
   - Email-based authentication (verification code and magic link) for sellers only - creates admin role accounts
   - All emails normalized to lowercase and trimmed for consistency